OleVik/grav-theme-scholar/README.md

 # Scholar Theme

-Scholar is a theme made for academics, for publishing papers, articles, books, documentation, their resumé or other content with [Grav](https://getgrav.org/).
+Scholar is an academic-focused theme, for publishing papers, articles, books, documentation, your blog, and even your resumé, with [Grav](https://getgrav.org/).

 ## Features